stagnationlab/slack-logger/README.md

 ## Commands

-- `yarn start` to run the examples (prompts for configuration and choice of example).
+- `npm start` to run the examples (prompts for configuration and choice of example).
-- `yarn build` to build the production version.
+- `npm build` to build the production version.
-- `yarn test` to run tests without code coverage.
+- `npm test` to run tests without code coverage.
-- `yarn coverage` to run tests with code coverage.
+- `npm run coverage` to run tests with code coverage.
-- `yarn lint` to lint the codebase.
+- `npm run lint` to lint the codebase.
-- `yarn prettier` to run prettier.
+- `npm run prettier` to run prettier.
-- `yarn audit` to run all pre-commit checks (prettier, build, lint, test).
+- `npm run audit` to run all pre-commit checks (prettier, build, lint, test).
 Run this before pull requests.